The Stats period selector and compare mode

 - The Clients tabWhat the Clients tab shows — unique clients, new clients, the new-vs-returning split, your top clients by spend, where your clients come from, and (project-based) how many sessions per booking.

-- The Forecast tabWhat the Forecast tab shows — confirmed future revenue, pending pipeline, the next-three-months timeline, and the list of upcoming sessions.
+- The Forecast tabWhat the Forecast tab shows — confirmed future revenue, pending pipeline, a timeline of upcoming revenue, and the list of upcoming sessions.
 The one Stats tab that looks forward instead of back.

-- The Guests tabWhat the Guests tab on Studio Stats shows — guest spot count, chair-rental income, where guests come from, top guest artists with their fees, and guest occupancy by month.
+- The Guests tabWhat the Guests tab on Studio Stats shows — guest spot count, guest fee income, where guests come from, top guest artists with their fees, and guest occupancy by month.

-- The Locations tabWhat the Locations tab shows — your guest-spot count, your best guest spot by revenue, and a performance breakdown per location.
+- The Locations tabWhat the Locations tab shows — your guest-spot count, your best guest spot by revenue, a year-by-year timeline of where you worked, and a performance breakdown per location.
 Project-based practitioners only.

 - The Operations tabWhat the Operations tab on Studio Stats shows — workstation count, cancellation rate, workstation utilization and conflicts, busiest days, cancellation analysis, and booking lead time.